-Under the BCA, subject to the corporation's bylaws, a majority of the directors in office constitutes a quorum at any meeting of the board.
-Our bylaws also provide that a majority of the directors in office constitutes a quorum at any meeting of the
+Under the DGCL, a majority of the total number of directors shall constitute a quorum for the transaction of business unless the certificate of incorporation or bylaws require a greater number.
+The bylaws may lower the number required for a quorum to one-third the number of directors, but no less transaction of business tion or bylaws require a lower the number required nber of directors, but no majority of the directors in office constitutes a quorum at any meeting of the board.
+Our bylaws also provide that a majority of the directors in office constitutes a quorum at any meeting of the board.